pescarolo27/What_Makes_a_Good_Book_Py/README.md

 ### Brief Summary
-The dataset utilized revolved around books that have been sold & their characteristics like title, author, category, price, & a label deeming them popular or unpopular.
+The dataset utilized revolved around books & their characteristics including the title, author, category, price, & a label deeming them popular or unpopular.
 Details concerning readers' reviews were also included.
 A brief evaluation of the dataset revealed that there was only one missing value among 15,719.
 Of these reviews, 10,490 labeled a book "Unpopular" & 5,229 labeled a book "Popular"; about a 2:1 ratio.

 Multiple preprocessing steps were utilized to prepare the dataset including the creation of new variables, data standardization, & transformations.
 A random forest classifier, along with a random search cross-validation, were built & executed.